ory/sdk/clients/client/dotnet/docs/V0alpha2Api.md

             config.AccessToken = "YOUR_BEARER_TOKEN";

             var apiInstance = new V0alpha2Api(config);
-            var id = id_example;  // string | ID must be set to the ID of identity you want to get var includeCredential = new List<string>(); // List<string> | DeclassifyCredentials will declassify one or more identity's credentials  Currently, only `oidc` is supported.
+            var id = "id_example";  // string | ID must be set to the ID of identity you want to get var includeCredential = new List<string>(); // List<string> | DeclassifyCredentials will declassify one or more identity's credentials  Currently, only `oidc` is supported.
 This will return the initial OAuth 2.0 Access, Refresh and (optionally) OpenID Connect ID Token. (optional)

             try